Best fitness watch of 2025

 Reasons to avoid

-We called the PACE 3 the "best affordable running watch of the year" in our review and we doubt any fitness watch will supplant it.
-COROS may not be as well known as Garmin, but it's a brand that manages to pack some incredible training tools into watches that aren't quite as rugged but cost half as much.
+In our review, we called the PACE 3 the "best affordable running watch of the year," and we doubt any fitness watch will supplant it.
+COROS may not be as well known as Garmin, but it's a brand that packs some incredible training tools into watches that aren't quite as rugged but at half the price.

-For outdoor athletes, you get some of the most accurate GPS tracking on the market, giving you trustworthy data that the PACE 3 uses to judge your post-workout training load, effect, and recovery time.
-There's even a running test that helps determine your current VO2 Max level if you're fairly new to training and need help.
+The PACE 3 offers some of the most accurate GPS tracking for outdoor athletes.
+It provides trustworthy data that helps you judge your post-workout training load, effect, and recovery time.
+If you're new to training and need help, there's even a running test that helps you specify your current VO2 Max level.

-One of the coolest things about COROS in general is how it pushes out new software across all of its watches, not just the expensive ones.
-In just the last few months, COROS has added HRV-based stress tracking, a wellness check feature, custom workouts, personalized marathon training plans, turn-by-turn map navigation, and a running form analysis tool to the PACE 3.
-We can expect even more tools to come in the ensuing months.
+One of the greatest things about COROS, in general, is how it releases new software for all its watches, not just the expensive ones.
+A few months ago, COROS added a wellness check feature, custom workouts, personalized marathon training plans, HRV-based stress tracking, turn-by-turn map navigation, and a running form analysis tool to the PACE 3.
+We can expect the release of more tools in the next few months.

-Best of all, it weighs less with a band than most smartwatches weigh without a band.
-The band itself can be a little uncomfortable to fit and hard to swap out, but on the whole, this is a fitness watch you'll barely notice while running.
+Best of all, it's lighter than most smartwatches without a band.
+The band itself can be uncomfortable to fit and hard to swap out, but overall, this is a fitness watch you'll hardly notice while running.

-If you're looking for a cheap fitness tracker that's perhaps better balanced, you can look to brands like Amazfit that put more emphasis on traditional smarts like voice assistants.
-But for serious, frugal athletes, the COROS PACE 3 is where we recommend you start and end your search.
+Amazfit is a good choice if you want a cheap but balanced fitness tracker that emphasizes traditional smarts like voice assistants.
+But for serious, frugal athletes, we recommend the COROS PACE 3 as the starting point and end of your search.

 Best fitness smartwatch for battery